boblemaire/IoTaWatt/Docs/CTbasics.rst

 Split-core CTs also require an iron core around the primary, but do so using two hinged halves that mate to form the continuous iron loop.
-This type of CT can be installed on an active insulated primary conductor.
+This type of CT can be installed by simply snapping the two halves over an active primary conductor.

 .. figure:: pics/splitCoreCT.jpg
     :scale: 30 %